openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 | [MinMax](./minmax.md)   | Split<br>Stripe | Column which table is sorted on            | `=` `>` `>=` `<` `<=` | `create index idx using bloom on hive.hindex.users (age);`<br>(assuming users is sorted by age)<br>`select name from hive.hindex.users where age>25`                                                              |
 | [Bitmap](./bitmap.md)   | Row             | Low cardinality<br>(such as Gender column) | `=` `>` `>=` `<` `<=` `IN` `BETWEEN` | `create index idx using bitmap on hive.hindex.users (gender);`<br>`select name from hive.hindex.users where gender='female'`                                                                                      |

+**Notes:**
-**Note:** unsupported operators will still function correctly but will not benefit from the index.
+· Unsupported operators will still function correctly but will not benefit from the index.
+· Additional data types are not supported if not listed by the individual index types.

 ## Choosing Index Type